exonum/exonum-doc/src/get-started/test-service.md

 ## Creating Test Network

-To perform testing, we first need to create a network emulation – the eponymous `TestKit`. `TestKit` provides a point of view of a single full node (a validator or an auditor) in an imaginary Exonum blockchain network.
+To perform testing, we first need to create a network emulation – the eponymous `TestKit`. `TestKit` allows to recreate behavior of a single full node (a validator or an auditor) in an imaginary Exonum blockchain network.

 !!! note
-    Unlike real Exonum nodes, testkit does not actually start a web server in order to process requests.
-Instead, they are processed synchronously, in the same process as the test code itself.
+    Unlike real Exonum nodes, the testkit does not actually start a web server in order to process requests.
+Instead, requests are processed synchronously, in the same process as the test code itself.
 For example, a call to the `get_wallet` method in `CryptocurrencyApi`
     will directly invoke [the handler](create-service.md#api-for-read-requests)
     we have defined for the respective read request.

-Because `TestKit` will be used by all tests, it is natural to move its constructor to a separate function:
+Since `TestKit` will be used by all tests, it is natural to move its constructor to a separate function:

 ```rust